-Heather, with her enthusiastic bright eyes, dressed in beads, feathers, big fluffy hair, had a winning personality.
-She was a damn good hire for the school.
+Heather, with her enthusiastic bright eyes, was dressed in beads, feathers, big fluffy hair and a winning personality.
+Hence, she was a damn good hire for the school.

 “You boys are going to feel a bit out of your element here,” Heather began.
 “All the weird yoga people preaching Hindi lessons and painful poses will be a challenge.
-But please work with me and promise you’ll hold off judgment and suspend your disbelief till the end of the program.
+But please work with me, promise you’ll hold off judgment and suspend your disbelief till the end of the program.
 Allow me to guide you through an unfamiliar experience”

 As suckers for big hair and feathers we couldn’t help but be smitten with Heather.
 We pressed on to the end of the last day.

 I really thought I had the upper hand and was on a roll.
-But Heather cared nothing about fast food or responsibilities- she was into Indian herbology, and the Kosha sheath of bliss.
-She cared nothing about sandwich making times.
+But Heather cared nothing about fast food or responsibilities- she was into Indian “herbology”, and the Kosha sheath of bliss.
+So she cared nothing about sandwich making times.
 But neither did she get to where she was simply based on her outrageous wardrobe and big hair.

 Heather’s life was nothing if not a monument to the innovation of the Human Potential Movement.
 After peripatetic life in the spiritual wilderness, she had found a community of fellow searchers sharing her alternative lifestyle values.
 She was not about to back down or concede anything to a group of old suits.
 She defended her beliefs well.

 Heather reached out to us in an authentic and vulnerable way to reveal her own difficult history.
 She reminded us that even conventional careers can also leave scars on your humanity.
 She had a heartfelt way of talking that disarms business guys like me and my friends.

-Lest you think we returned home empty-handed, before we departed Heather coaxed out of each of us the following gems that we had learned:
+Lest you think we returned home empty-handed, before we departed Heather coaxed out of each of us the following gems that we learned there:

 1.)
 SATISFACTION equals achievement divided by expectations.
 To be satisfied in life, you must ultimately lower your expectations, but you must never lower your standards or vision.